| |

 1,550-plus species of butterflies.
 The park’s most noteworthy

-such as orzel przedni (golden eagle, Aquila chrysaetos), eagle owl,
+birds such as orzel przedni (golden eagle, Aquila chrysaetos),

-Pieniny National Park consists in mixed forests and vast meadows.
+The Pieniny National Park consists in mixed forests and vast

-of the Pieninski national park is marked by sheer limestone crags
+Landscape of the Pieninski national park is marked by sheer

-piling up on gentle slopes.
-Most impressive are cliffs of Dunajec
+limestone crags piling up on gentle slopes.
+Most impressive are

-Gorge where the river meanders in seven curves for eight kilometers
+cliffs of Dunajec Gorge where the river meanders in seven curves for

-between rock walls that rise up as high as 300 meters to 500
+eight kilometers between rock walls that rise up as high as 300

 the west the Pieniny Mountains National Park borders on the Jezioro